 Experienced Clinician and Educator

 While studying Community Work, Elizabeth began her career in healthcare as a Crisis Intervention Volunteer (1994-1999) in the Emergency Department at the Toronto East General Hospital, and as a Volunteer Crisis Counsellor (1995-1999) at the Halton Rape Crisis Centre.
-After graduating with a B.S.W and M.S.W, wanting to support individuals and families facing crisis and complex illnesses, Elizabeth began working in General Internal Medicine at the Toronto Western Hospital in 1999.
+After graduating with a B.S.W and M.S.W, wanting to support individuals and families facing complex illnesses, Elizabeth began working in General Internal Medicine at the Toronto Western Hospital in 1999.
 Inspired by the emotional aspects of caring, in 2000, she joined the Psychosocial Oncology Program at the Princess Margaret Cancer Centre and supported individuals and families following diagnosis to end-of-life.

 In 2002, Elizabeth was appointed as the first Palliative Social Worker at the largest cancer treatment centre in Canada, and was a proud member of the interprofessional palliative team from its inception.
 As the Palliative Social Worker (2002-2015), she specialized in therapeutic interventions with individuals and families facing complex illnesses, uncertainty and grief on the Acute Palliative Care Unit and the Palliative Outpatient Clinics.
 Wanting to broaden access to Palliative Care, in 2015, Elizabeth launched her community-based practice supporting people of all ages facing serious illness, dying and grief.